Agile best practice

 An agile retrospective is also known as the sprint or sailboat retrospective.

-Here’s how the 12 principles of the Agile Manifesto describes retrospectives: “At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.”
+Here’s how the 12 principles of the Agile Manifesto describes retrospectives: “At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behaviour accordingly.”

 How to implement a sprint retrospective format